12 Best Photography Spots for Classical Sydney Skyline

 Spot 1: Kirribilli

-Panorama of the Sydney Harbour and Queen Elizabeth 2 in Sydney International Terminal Before Sunrise
+Panorama of the Sydney Harbour at Sunrise

 Sydney, New South Wales, Australia

-The best time for photography from Kirribilli is pre-dawn, around sunrise, around sunset and up to 1 hour after
+The best time for photography from Kirribilli is pre-dawn, around sunrise, around sunset and up to 1 hour after sunset.
+You need wide-angle lens for the Harbour Bridge shot and mid-range lens for the city.

-Kirribilli on Google Map.
+Kirribilli on maps:

 Spot 2: Mrs Macquarie's Point